-When I’m daydreaming about my fantasy kitchen, it’s fun to think about all the big goals I aspire to, like owning a commercial deep-fryer or walk-in backlit pantry stacked floor to ceiling with Oxo pop-top containers.
+When I’m daydreaming about my fantasy kitchen, it’s fun to think about all the big goals I aspire to, like owning a commercial deep fryer or a backlit walk-in pantry stacked floor to ceiling with OXO pop-top containers.
 I often take the quiet, hardworking multitaskers of the kitchen for granted.
-Let’s be honest, a good wooden spoon is not as sexy as a high-speed blender, but it’s the latter you can probably live without.
+Let’s be honest—a good wooden spoon is not as sexy as a Vitamix blender, but it’s the latter you can probably live without.

 Unlike cookie sheets and the like, true half-sheets, quarter-sheets, and eighth-sheets are standardized in size, which means they stack easily and fit wire racks seamlessly.
 The latter is where the real magic happens—the combo of a rimmed baking sheet fitted with a wire cooling rack is an unsung hero in the savory world, offering air flow and circulation for even brining, cooking, and cooling.
-Here’s a look at their many uses.
+Here’s a look at the many uses for this pairing.

 Brining and Roasting Meats